MatejJazbec/kripke-frames/README.md

 This Lean project is part of the coursework for the [Formalized Mathematics and Proof Assistants](https://www.andrej.com/zapiski/MAT-FORMATH-2024/book/) course.

 The scope of the project is the formalisation of Kripke frames, the modal operators $\square$, $\diamond$ and characterise some of the most relevant modal logic axioms.
-A detailed project plan is exposed in the project [blueprint](https://matejjazbec.github.io/kripke-frames).
+A detailed project plan is exposed on the [project webpage](https://matejjazbec.github.io/kripke-frames/) or [blueprint](https://matejjazbec.github.io/kripke-frames/blueprint/) and [documentation](https://matejjazbec.github.io/kripke-frames/docs/).

 ## References